 Kyaninga Lodge overlooks a cobalt-blue crater lake.
 The design of this fairy-tale vacation property provides a serious wow factor.
 Kyaninga took 130 men, six years, and more than 1,000 hand-carved logs to build this masterpiece.

 Ndali Lodge is ‘thee’ Ugandan Downton Abbey.
 Ndali is a bit of an institution, offering a charming blend of warm hospitality and colonial history.

 Papaya Lake Lodge was built overlooking a crater lake, offering high levels of personal service in another stunning location on the jungle’s edge.

-Kibale National Park is not often the final destination for most visitors, it’s a must-visit stop on a vacation safari in Uganda to see chimpanzees in the wild among other parks.
-The park is located in western Uganda, 207 mi (334 km) west of Entebbe International Airport, your entry point into the country.
+While Kibale National Park is not often the final destination for most visitors, it’s a must-visit stop on a vacation safari in Uganda to see chimpanzees in the wild, among other parks.
+The park is located in western Uganda, 207 mi (334 km) west of Entebbe International Airport, which is the entry point into the country.

-The chimpanzee trekking trailhead at Kanyanchu is 20 miles southeast of Fort Portal Town, a 30-45 minute drive on what is now a well-surfaced road, and 360km/224mi (about six hours) from Kampala.
+The chimpanzee trekking trailhead at Kanyanchu is 20 miles southeast of Fort Portal Town, a 30-45 minute drive on a well-surfaced road, and 360km/224mi (about six hours) from Kampala.
 Visitors can easily access the park by road, and it’s recommended to book a tour package that includes transportation.

-Mahale is one of the best places to see chimpanzees in the wild for intrepid adventurers looking to an entirely new wilderness experience, with little to compare to the excitement and beauty of trekking in the remotest parts of Africa.
-The park’s most exciting untamed features are way off the beaten path, but the lake, the beaches, the enchanting jungle, and – of course – seeing the wild chimpanzees make it an expedition well worth exploring.
+Mahale Mountains National Park is one of the best places to see chimpanzees in the wild for intrepid adventurers looking for an entirely new wilderness experience.
+The park’s most exciting untamed features are off the beaten path, but the lake, the beaches, the enchanting jungle, and – of course – seeing the wild chimpanzees make it an expedition well worth exploring.